-Key audit matter How the matter was addressed in our audit Impairment assessment of hotel properties classi- fied under property, plant and equipment (continued) In the event that the recoverable amount of a hotel property is lower than its carrying amount, the Group recognises an impairment loss in its consolidated statement of profit or loss.
-We have identified the impairment assessment of hotel properties classified under property, plant and equipment as a key audit matter as the determination of fair value less costs to sell is based on level 3 valuation methodologies and requires management to make significant estimates in determining the recoverable amount of hotel properties classified under property, plant and equipment.
-Refer to notes 4 and 5 for disclosures relating to this
+Key Audit Matters (continued)

-Revenue recognition for property development and sales

-Revenue recognition on property development and sales require significant judgements to be applied and estimates to be made.
+Key audit matter How the matter was addressed in our audit Revenue recognition for property development and d sales Revenue recognition for property development and sales require significant judgements to be applied and estimates to be made.
 The Group assesses for each of its contracts with customers for property development and sales, whether to recognise revenue over time or at a point in time based on the consideration of whether the Group has created a real estate asset with no alternative use and whether the Group has an enforceable right for payment related to performance completed at any time during the life of the contract as disclosed in Note 3.11 and Note 4 to the consolidated financial statements.
 Where revenue is recognised over time, the Group estimates total development and infrastructure costs required to meet performance obligations under the contract and recognises proportionate revenue to the extent of satisfaction of performance obligations as at the end of the reporting period.
 Revenue recognition on property development and sales was assessed as a key audit matter due to the significance of the assessment of satisfaction of performance obligations and judgements made in assessing the timing of revenue recognition.

-Refer to note 4 for details about judgements applied and estimates made in determining the amount of revenue to be recognized.

 We obtained an understanding of the process implemented by the Group for revenue recognition and measurement in respect of property development and sales.
 We tested the design, implementation and operating effectiveness of controls established by the Group over revenue recognition for property development and sales.
 We inspected a sample of contracts with customers for property development and sales and assessed management's identification of performance obligations and their determination of whether revenue should be recognised over time or at a point in time in accordance with the requirements of IFRS 15 Revenue from Contracts with Customers by making reference to the terms and conditions specified in the contracts.
 We determined to what extent the resultant performance obligations had been satisfied through the inspection of supporting documentation.
 We examined approved project cost budgets for significant on-going real estate developments and reviewed the projects' completion percentages as a percentage of total costs incurred.
 For a sample of significant projects, we recalculated the amount of revenue to be recognised.
 We assessed the disclosures made in the consolidated financial statements in this area against the requirements of IFRSs.